stanfordnlp/dspy/api/local_language_model_clients/vLLM.md

 After setting up the vLLM server and ensuring that it displays "Connected" when it's running, you can interact with it using the `HFClientVLLM`.

-Initialize the `OpenAI` within your program with the desired parameters as the vLLM using OpenAI API server as show above.
+Initialize the `OpenAI` within your program with the desired parameters as the vLLM using OpenAI API server as shown above.
 Here is an example call:

 ```python
    lm = dspy.OpenAI(model="mosaicml/mpt-7b", api_base="http://localhost:8000/v1/", api_key="EMPTY")